opendatahub-io/distributed-workloads/instructlab/standalone/README.md

 the judge server model.
 A judge server model is assumed to run external to the script.
 See [Judge Model Details](#judge-model-details) for required information.

+If you want to run the `standalone.py` script with Red Hat OpenShift AI you can try out this [experimental install guide](https://github.com/opendatahub-io/distributed-workloads/tree/main/instructlab/standalone/instructlab-rhoai.md).

 ### Usage Examples